wthorp/GoSMB/README.md

 I wrote a [quick hack](hack.go) to see what progress could be made with regular expressions only.
 Ultimately much of the codebase is very different than what one would write in Go.
+However, parsing the struct packing strings into Go serialization code would be a powerful start.

 ## Samba
 [Samba](https://github.com/samba-team/samba) is interesting for a couple of reasons.